5abbagh/dude-wheres-my-eth/README.md

 -   Clone the repo
 -   cd to dude-wheres-my-eth
--   npm install
+-   `npm install`
 -   run ganache in a terminal `npm run start:ganache`
 -   run truffle and the angular project in another terminal `npm start`

-check package.json for scripts to run the projects individually.
+check package.json for scripts to run the sub-projects individually.